-Forenoon devoted to exploring Yellowstone's world-renowned geysers, exquisitely tinted pools and other strange phenomena.
-After lunch, motor trip over Continental Divide past Yellowstone Lake, through Hayden Valley, with its wild life, to the gorgeous canyon and mighty cataracts of the Great Falls of the Yellowstone River-one of the world's outstanding scenes.
+Forenoon devoted to exploring Yellowstone's worldrenowned geysers, exquisitely tinted pools and other strange phenomena.
+After lunch, motor trip over Continental Divide to Yellowstone Lake and through Hayden Valley, with its wild life, to the gorgeous canyon and mighty cataracts of the Great Fall of the Yellowstone River-one of the world's outstanding scenes.
 Evening entertainment and night at Canyon.